Kitchener Criminal Lawyers

 Trials require careful preparation.
 The evidence must be reviewed closely.
 Legal issues must be identified and addressed before the hearing.

-Our lawyers prepare every case carefully.
-We review the disclosure in detail and develop a clear defence strategy based on the evidence.
+The job of your defence lawyer is to prepare the case.
+Reviewing the disclosure in detail and developing a clear defence strategy based on the evidence and police disclosure.
 Preparation also involves planning how the case may proceed through the Kitchener criminal courts.

 • detailed review and analysis of disclosure